“We have over 3,000 local Active Directory accounts for external suppliers – and we don’t know which ones are needed.”

 Access Centre works for sharing web applications that are integrated into your Azure Active Directory for authentication.
 It can also be wired up to service some types of on-premise web applications.

-If you think that Access Centre could benefit your business, or you’d like to find out more about how to implement a proper identity lifecycle where you work, why not get in touch and book a free half-day workshop with us?
+If you think that Access Centre could benefit your business, or you’d like to find out more about how to implement a proper identity lifecycle where you work, why not request a Vision Call to speak to one of our experts?

 You are seeing this because you are using a browser that is not supported.
 The ThirdSpace website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows